suomitek/suomitek-appboard/docs/user/access-control.md

-# Access Control in Kubeapps
+# Access Control in Suomitek-appboard

-Kubeapps requires users to login with a Kubernetes API token in order to make requests to the Kubernetes API server as the user.
-This ensures that a certain user of Kubeapps is only permitted to view and manage applications that they have access to (for example, within a specific namespace).
-If a user does not have access to a particular resource, Kubeapps will display an error describing the required roles to access the resource.
+Suomitek-appboard requires users to login with a Kubernetes API token in order to make requests to the Kubernetes API server as the user.
+This ensures that a certain user of Suomitek-appboard is only permitted to view and manage applications that they have access to (for example, within a specific namespace).
+If a user does not have access to a particular resource, Suomitek-appboard will display an error describing the required roles to access the resource.

 If your cluster supports [Token Authentication](https://kubernetes.io/docs/admin/authentication/) you may login with the same tokens.
-Alternatively, you can create Service Accounts for Kubeapps users.
+Alternatively, you can create Service Accounts for Suomitek-appboard users.
 The examples below use a Service Account, as it is the most common scenario.

 ## Service Accounts